howardgrams/howardgrams.github.io/_posts/2022-12-19-Triangulum Galaxy.md

 * The NGC 588 and NGC 592 and IC 132 nubulae sport a bluish glow reflected from hot new stars contained within them.
 * C39 is of interest since it is the brightest globular cluster contained within M33, although in my image it is indistinguishable from an isolated foreground star.

-I showed my beginner's image of M33 twp years ago -- click [here]({{ site.baseurl }}{% post_url 2020-12-15-Three more Spiral Galaxies %} ) to see it.
+I showed my beginner's image of M33 two years ago -- click [here]({{ site.baseurl }}{% post_url 2020-12-15-Three more Spiral Galaxies %} ) to see it.
 This new image shows a lot more detail due to a longer exposure and improved technique.